ryanswalters/purr-fect-meme-machi/PRD.md

   - Trash for deleting from history
   - Image for gallery view
   - Article/Document for blog posts
+  - Timer for autonomous mode indicator
+  - Play/Pause for timer status

 - **Spacing**:
   - Main container: p-6 md:p-8